Your guide to subtle results with injectables

-Who doesn't want full cheeks, smooth skin, and plump lips?
+Who doesn’t want fuller cheeks, smoother skin, and plumper lips?
 While some people have them naturally, others rely on injectables to help enhance their appearance.
-Advancements in aesthetic dermatological technologies mean that injectables are easier than ever to get, last a long time, and are designed to be subtle.
+Advancements in aesthetic dermatological technologies mean injectables are easier than ever to get, last a long time, and are designed to be subtle.
 Want to learn more about injectables?
-Here's how to achieve natural-looking results:
+Check out these tips for achieving natural-looking results:

 1. Dermatologists love hyaluronic acid fillers for a reason

-Injectables include both Botox and dermal fillers, the latter of which smooth out skin by filling wrinkles.
-These days, most dermal fillers, such as Juvederm, use hyaluronic acid that gives skin a plump, hydrated look.
-Once injected into the skin, hyaluronic acid can add to the natural plumping action or replenish the body's natural production of hyaluronic acid, which decreases as you age.
-For more natural-looking, longer-lasting results, choose hyaluronic acid fillers over collagen injections.
+Injectables include neuromodulators, like Botox and Xeomin, and dermal fillers, the latter of which smooth out skin by filling folds and reducing the appearance of wrinkles.
+These days, most dermal fillers, such as Juvéderm and Revanesse, use hyaluronic acid that gives skin a plump, hydrated look.
+Once injected into the skin, hyaluronic acid can add to the natural plumping action, which decreases as you age.
+Choose hyaluronic acid fillers over collagen injections for more natural-looking, longer-lasting results.

 2. Remember that injection is an art

-The key to achieving natural-looking results with injectables is finding a dermatologist who is a skilled injector.
-This is because injecting the face with dermal fillers and Botox is an art.
-Do your research, shop around, and be sure to ask to see before-and-after photos of real patients.
-Every dermatologist has different philosophies, techniques, and levels of experience.
+The key to achieving natural-looking results with injectables is finding a medical provider who is a skilled injector.
+This is because injecting the face with dermal fillers and neuromodulators is an art.
+Do your research and shop around.
+Every medical provider has different philosophies, techniques, and levels of experience.

 3. Choose the right injectables for your needs

 Various injectables do different things.
-Botox, for instance, treats dynamic wrinkles, such as crow's feet and frown lines.
-Dermal fillers made with hyaluronic acid contain different particle sizes that will deliver different results.
-Restylane Lyft has larger particle sizes that are used to rebuild thinned cheekbones, while a smaller particle size, like Restylane Silk, addresses fine lines and thin lips.
+Botox and Xeomin, for instance, treat dynamic wrinkles, such as crow’s feet, forehead lines, vertical lip lines, chin dimples, and frown lines.
+Dermal fillers made with hyaluronic acid contain different particle sizes, delivering different results — some are designed for delicate areas like the lips.
+In contrast, others are tailored for facial areas like cheeks.
 Natural-looking results may require a combination of different types of injectables.

-If you're unhappy with the way your Botox or dermal filler looks, don't worry.
+If you’re unhappy with the way your Botox, Xeomin, or dermal filler looks, don’t worry.
 In most cases, you can have it adjusted.
-A dermatologist can dissolve a filler altogether or add more filler for balance.
-For Botox, if there is an under-correction, a dermatologist can inject more Botox into the face for better symmetry.
+If there is an under-correction, a provider can inject more Botox or Xeomin into the face for better symmetry, and the same holds true for dermal fillers.

-Be skeptical of deals for injectables.
 Counterfeit and diluted injectables do exist, so you have to be careful.
-Ask to see the box and look for a safety seal on it.
 The price of injectables varies depending on the amount of product needed.
+Do your research and always go with a trusted aesthetic dermatological provider.

 6. Make sure to get touchups